silabs-KrisY/cp210x_bootloader_activation/README.md

 2. Make sure the bootloader activation pin is asserted when de-asserting nRESET.
 In this case, we are making the bootloader activation pin active low (nBOOT), so this means making sure nBOOT is low when nRESET transitions from low to high.
 3. De-assert the bootloader activation pin.
 Note that this pin can be re-used for a different purpose in the application.

-NOTE that only the CP2105 is currently supported, but support for the CP2102N will be added soon.

 ## SW Prerequisites

 1. Python 3.x.